camrein/RefactorToParallel/README.md

 - Possibly use dedicated classes to represent 3AC instruction to reflect the simplifications instead of re-using the classes of the original IR.
 - Correctly transform the `+=` operator when generating the IR.
 Although, it is not relevant for the correctness of the prototype.
 - The implementations of the interprocedural analyses have transfer-functions that apply special state operations when transferring from and to an invoked method to avoid variable name conflicts between methods.
 A switch to symbols for variables instead of identifiers should make this obsolete.
-- Generate and optimize the IR lazily instead of eagerly.
+- Generate and optimize the IR of the methods lazily instead of eagerly.

 # 2 Implementation Notes